Grounded GUI Understanding for Vision-Based Spatial Intelligent Agent: Exemplified by Extended Reality Apps: Experiment Design

 \subsubsection{Experimental Setup}

-We train baselines on the training dataset and evaluate all methods including \tool on the test dataset.
+We train baselines on the training set and evaluate all methods including \tool on the test set.
 For Xianyu~\cite{paper:conf/fse/ChenXXCXZ020/od}, we only use its component detection part to find \ivos.
-For UIED~\cite{paper:conf/fse/ChenXXCXZ020/od}, we reimplement and train the CNN classifier on our dataset to adapt it to our problem, and replace the OCR component with PaddleOCR.
-For training on CenterNet2~\cite{paper:journals/corr/centernet2}, Faster R-CNN~\cite{paper:journals/pami/fasterrcnn}, and YOLO v8~\cite{software:yolov8}, we set the batch size to 32 and accordingly adjust the learning rate linearly, and keep other configurations the same as their original releases.
-We apply early stopping with the patience of 20 epochs to avoid overfitting.
-For LMM experiments, we run three times and regard the average results as final results.
+For UIED~\cite{paper:conf/fse/ChenXXCXZ020/od}, we train the CNN classifier on our dataset to adapt it to our problem.
+For training on CenterNet2~\cite{paper:journals/corr/centernet2}, Faster R-CNN~\cite{paper:journals/pami/fasterrcnn}, and YOLO v8~\cite{software:yolov8}, we set the batch size to 32 and accordingly adjust the learning rate, apply early stopping with the patience of 20 epoch.
+Other configurations are the same as their original releases.
+For LMM experiments, we run three times and regard the average results as the final results.

-We implement a semantic matching tool to support open vocabulary category matching.
+In terms of evaluation, we implement a semantic matching tool to support open vocabulary category matching.
 We consider two categories semantically match if the cosine similarity of their embedding vectors obtained from the embedding-3 model released by Zhipu AI~\cite{website:zhipuai} exceeds a preset threshold.
-The first two authors examine the similarity of some typical categories and set the threshold as 0.85.
+The first two authors examine the similarity of some typical categories and set the threshold to 0.85.
+We accrodingly modify the official COCO API~\cite{website:coco-api} to support semantic matching.

-For RQ1-1, RQ1-2, and RQ2, predictions are evaluated with our customized COCO API that adapts to our semantic matching tool.
-Note that during evaluation, instead of simply ignoring categories without ground truth annotations (usually due to splitting the dataset), as the official COCO API~\cite{website:coco-api} does, we further check if any predictions fall into those categories.
-Metrics of categories that meet this condition are set to 0 and included when averaging metrics across categories, providing more comprehensive results.
-Regarding RQ1-3, the baseline methods are trained on the Semantic dataset using Context-sensitive Split.
-Predictions on the test set are then evaluated on the Context dataset with the same split.
+For RQ1-1, RQ1-2, and RQ2, predictions are evaluated with the modified COCO API.
+We leverage App splitting and Genre splitting to evaluate each method in RQ1-1 and RQ1-2, then use the union of both splitting's test set to assess the contribution of each components of \tool in RQ2.

+Regarding RQ1-3, the baseline methods are trained on the Semantic dataset using Context-sensitive Splitting.
+Predictions on the test set are then evaluated on the Context dataset with the same splitting.
 The more \ivos and less non-interactable objects the method detects, the better this method's performance on context-sensitive interactability understanding.
-Metrics are initially calculated for each category and then averaged to obtain the final results.